louiechristie/trivia-trundle/README.md

 # Trivia Trundle

-A a 10 question, true or false, trivia game.
+A quick true or false game.

 ## Demo